Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 - Have a simple background for online meetings

 Corners can be surprisingly good for this.
-Don't be afraid to re-arrange existing furniture if that would help the space function better for your child.
-If you have 6 weeks of at-home instruction, for example, you can always move the furniture back to the normal positions afterward.
+Don't be afraid to re-arrange existing furniture if that would help the space function better for your child, especially if you have multiple days in a row of NTI instruction.
+You can always move the furniture back to the normal positions afterward.

 Step 3: Place the seating and the technology